sorcero/ingestum/docker/README.md

 # ingestum-docker

-_Ingestum_ was developed for _Fedora 32_ (_Linux_).
+_Ingestum_ was developed for _Ubuntu 20.04_ (_Linux_).
 It has quite a few system dependencies and relies on a list of Python libraries.
-It can be set up to work on other operating systems (especially ones that are _Unix-based_), but there could be trouble setting it up (e.g. conflicting with already installed packages) or some features wouldn't work.
+It can be set up to work on other operating systems
+(especially ones that are _Unix-based_), but there could be trouble setting it up (e.g. conflicting with already installed packages) or some features wouldn't work.

 Therefore, a containerized environment makes it easy for everyday for everyday software development.
-We provide a [Toolbox](https://github.com/containers/toolbox) based [setup](../toolbox/) to get started with _Ingestum_.
+We provide a _Docker_-based setup to get started with _Ingestum_.

-However, it can be difficult to set up _Toolbox_ and _Podman_ (_Toolbox_ uses _Podman_) on non-_Fedora_ systems.
-Hence, we also provide a _Docker_-based setup.

 ## Requirements